SkoolNotes/Taproot/2020ENG201/KBxPastichePlanning.md

 ## Righting Thyme.

 Imagine you lived in America.
-Where the
+Where the sun always shines (except when it doesn't, but that doesn't matter), where the rain is always refreshing, and where all dreams can come true.